 But as with any change in a corporate environment, it first must begin with a shift in attitude that starts at the top, with proactive and measurable actions to follow suit.
 Corporate leaders need to be fully engaged and champion a company-wide wellness strategy for true success and measurable outcomes.

-And given the statistics and cost savings, why wouldn’t our corporate leaders want a healthier workplace and avoid having to lay off employees to save money?
+And given the statistics and cost savings, why wouldn’t leaders want a corporate wellness program that creates a healthier workplace and could help avoid laying off employees to save money?